 Canon 6D Mark II versus Canon 7D II

 The Canon EOS 6D Mark II and the Canon EOS 7D Mark II are two enthusiast cameras that were officially introduced, respectively, in June 2017 and September 2014.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (6D Mark II) and an APS-C sensor.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (6D Mark II) and an APS-C (7D Mark II) sensor.
 The 6D Mark II has a resolution of 26 megapixel, whereas the 7D Mark II provides 20 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Canon 6D Mark II and the Canon 7D II are illustrated in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 6D Mark II – represents the basis for the calculations across all the size and weight measures).